uvaai/ml2/50 Module 5/30 Automated Decision Making in Society/content.md

 predictions do you think it would make exactly?

-Next, read privacy notice and any response you might have gotten from the from the company you selected, and answer the remaining questions:
+Next, read the privacy notice and any response you might have gotten from the from the company you selected, and answer the remaining questions:

 * **Q5.** What automated decisions are described by the company?
 If any automated decisions are listed, what additional information about the logic